KennedyRyan-code/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists is  a script that lists all files in the current directory and the parent of the working directory and the /boot 12-file_type is  a script that prints the type of the file named 13-symbolic_link creates a symbolic links in current working directory
+11-lists is  a script that lists all files in the current directory and the parent of the working directory and the /boot 12-file_type is  a script that prints the type of the file named 13-symbolic_link creates a symbolic links in current working directory 14-copy_html is a script that copies all unique the HTML files from the current working directory to the parent of the working directory